 This section will give you a basic overview of angelfish genetics and how it applies to the different color varieties.
-Much of the information on angelfish genetics contained here, has come from Dr. Joanne Norton's research on angelfish genetics and from the practical knowledge obtained by Steve Rybicki, with the hundreds of crosses he has made over the last 35+ years.
-Dr. Norton's information on angelfish genetics was first published in FAMA Magazines articles starting in the early 80's.
+Much of the information on angelfish genetics contained here, has come from Dr. Joanne Norton's research on angelfish genetics and from the practical knowledge obtained by Steve Rybicki, with the hundreds of crosses he has made over the last 50 years.
+Dr. Norton's information on angelfish genetics was first published in FAMA Magazines articles starting in the early '80s.
 A majority were published by the end of 1992.
-Dr. Norton's angelfish genetics research was later published in a couple books, one put out by Tetra in 1992 called Aquariology.
-Steve personally confirmed all these crosses in his hatchery before 1990 with the exception of Albino and Streaked, which came out later.
+Dr. Norton's angelfish genetics research was later published in a couple of books, one put out by Tetra in 1992 called Aquariology.
+Steve personally confirmed all these crosses in his hatchery before 1990 except for Albino and Streaked, which came out later.

-The angelfish gene names used here are those that were originally used by Dr. Norton or the person first researching the new angelfish gene mutation (up until now, no one else has done any documented research that has demonstrated the inheritance characteristics of any gene mutations in angelfish).
-Many different common angelfish names are used, so it is important to also attach universally used angelfish gene names for the alleles that are proven in any particular angelfish strain.
+The angelfish gene names used here are those that were originally used by Dr. Norton or the person first researching the new angelfish gene mutation.
+Many different phenotype names names are used for angelfish, so it is important to also attach universally used angelfish gene names for the alleles that are proven in any particular angelfish strain.

 Understanding the terms in this section can help you better track the results of your angelfish crosses and to predict the expected results of future angelfish pairings.
 Gene: Genes contain the genetic material by which hereditary characteristics are transmitted.
 Each gene occurs at a specific location (called locus) on each chromosome, whose existence can be confirmed by allelic variants (mutations).
 Chromosomes occur in pairs, one coming from each parent.
 Therefore, each gene has an opposing gene on the other chromosome.